applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_downsampling_factor.md

-# Downsampling factor
+# Smoothing factor

-Set to zero to disable downsampling.
+This parameter defines by which factor the original images are downsampled and averaged in time domain.
+Set this parameter to zero to disable smoothing.